Arbitration Rules and Procedures of Badan Arbitrase Nasional Indonesia (BANI Arbitration Center).

-The Petition for Arbitration must contain at least:
+The Statement of Claim shall contain at least:

-The Respondent shall, in its Statement of Defense, address the matters enumerated under (b) and (c) of Article 16 paragraph (2) above.
-The Respondent may also annex to its Statement the documents on which it relies for its defense or shall make reference to any additional documents or other evidence intended to be submitted at a subsequent time.
+The Respondent shall, in its Statement of Defence, address the matters enumerated under (b) and (c) of Article 17 paragraph (2) (b) and (c) above.
+The Respondent may also attach to its Statement the documents on which it relies for its defence or shall make reference to any additional documents or other evidence intended to be submitted at a subsequent time.

 a.
-If the Respondent wishes to assert against the Claimant a counter-claim or set-off arising in connection with the dispute or in relation to the Claimant’s claim, Respondent may submit such counter-claim or set-off together with its Statement of Defense or as the latest as the first hearing.
-The Tribunal shall have the authority, on application by the Respondent, to allow such counter-claim or set-off to be submitted at a later date if Respondent can establish that such delay is justified in accordance with the stipulations of Article 6 paragraphs (1) and (2) and Article 16 paragraphs (2) and (3).
+If the Respondent wishes to assert against the Claimant a counter-claim or set-off arising in connection with the dispute or in relation to the Claimant’s claim, Respondent may submit such counter-claim or set-off together with its Statement of Defence or at the latest at the first hearing.
+The Tribunal shall have the authority, on application by the Respondent, to allow such counter-claim or set-off to be submitted at a later date if Respondent can establish that such delay is justified in accordance with the stipulations of Article 6 paragraphs (1) and (2) and Article 17 paragraphs (2) and (3).

 b.
-Separate costs and fees shall be assessed with respect to such counter-claim or set-off in the same manner as for the primary claim, as provided in these Rules and the current schedule of fees as promulgated by BANI from time to time.
-Provided such additional fees and costs have been paid by the parties, the counter-claim or set-off will be heard, considered, and decided simultaneously and jointly with the original claim
+Separate costs and fees shall be assessed with respect to such counter-claim or set-off in the same manner as for the primary claim, as provided in these Rules and the current schedule of fees as determined by BANI from time to time.
+Provided such additional fees and costs have been paid by the parties, the counter-claim or set-off will be heard, considered, and decided simultaneously and jointly with the main claim.

 c.
-Failure of the parties, or either of them, to pay the fees and costs assessed with respect to any counter-claim or set-off will not prevent nor delay continuation of the arbitral reference with respect to the main claim, which, provided the fees and costs have been paid with respect to such main claim, shall proceed as though no counter-claim or set-off had been asserted.
+Failure of the parties, or either of them, to pay the fees and costs assessed with respect to any counter-claim or set-off will not prevent nor delay continuation of the arbitration proceedings with respect to the main claim, which, provided the fees and costs have been paid with respect to such main claim, shall proceed as though no counter-claim or set-off had been asserted.